Buying property in Bulgaria – complications

 Example: You paid for the property but you did not enter into any agreement with the seller.

-In the examples above the owner needs to reimburse you the amount you paid for the plot plus the expenses for the building of the house, i.e. the amount of the impoverishment.
+In the examples above the owner needs to reimburse you the amount you paid for the property, i.e. the amount of the impoverishment.

 These are some of the possible scenarios.
 The practice, of course, could bring into existence a lot more and a lot complicate situations.
 For that reason it is always highly recommended when dealing with property in Bulgaria to use the services of reliable, competent and devoted professional.
 Doing it yourself or with the help of friends could seem a cheaper option in the beginning but in the end, when things go wrong, it could become a lot more expensive one.